 When to plant a winter garden

-What some people might find surprising is that a winter garden should be planted well before winter—in fact, all of the winter crops below should be seeded or transplanted by mid- to late summer so their roots can get established.
+What some people might find surprising is that a winter garden should be planted well before winter—in fact, all of these winter crops should be seeded or transplanted by mid- to late summer so their roots can get established.

 The last few weeks of summer’s warmth and longer days help seedlings develop quickly into harvestable size.
 As temperatures drop and the days shorten, overwintering crops go dormant.